Biography, Awards, Recognitions and Achievements

 Davis also launched his own podcast, “The Litefoot Show” in April of 2017.
 Audio episodes of The Litefoot Show will be available wherever podcasts can be found, including iTunes, Google Play, Stitcher and Soundcloud.

 Litefoot also returns to his musical roots with the release of his first studio album in 10 years, “Redvolutionary”.
-The album is expected to be released in late June of 2017.
+The album is expected to be released in 2018.

 As a young boy, you could find Gary helping out the best he could with the family business.
 He cleaned up tools in his father’s auto shop, helped sweep the office and wash the cars at his dad’s car lot and even helped with construction clean up and “demo” work for his dad’s construction company.
 No matter what odd jobs he was doing for the family business, the most important things he was doing during those formative years was, “listening and observing”.
 He intently watched his father negotiate business deals and listened to the sales skills his father used to be able to turn a “no” into a “yes”.
 He was acquiring the tools and skills that he would use himself many years later on his road to becoming a successful businessman and leader.